denten-books/plain-text/main.md

 cinematic "special-effects" simulacrum.
 A blazing corporate logo rendered digitally would lose much of its appeal were it produced by literally lighting a logograph on fire.
-The burning digital logograph does not just say "we are hot" or "we are on fire" (that would be too naive)--it says that our fire is better than fire, more vivid and more life-like.
+The burning digital logograph does not just say "we are hot" or "we are on fire" (that would be too naive)---it says that our fire is better than fire, more vivid and more life-like.
 The digital fire is the ideal, Platonic image of fire: an image that all fires should emulate.